WyattCast44/statix/readme.md

 # Statix SSG ⚔

 Statix is a powerful Laravel-esque static site generator.

+Forged by skilled Laravel Artisans with the power of PHP, wielding the Blade, to Illuminate the generation of static sites.

 # Features